 (1) Leases, including leases of land from the Israel Land Administration or from other third parties where the Group bears significantly all of the risks and the yields that derive from the asset, are classified as finance leases.
 On initial recognition, the leased assets are measured, and a liability recognized, in an amount that is equivalent to the lower of the fair value and the present value of the minimum future lease payments.
-In the measurement of the liability for the lease of land in a non-capitalized lease from the Israel Land Authority ("ILA"), the minimum future lease payments were capitalized at a real interest rate of 5% based on capitalization interest that was used by the ILA on the date of the engagement in the lease.
 Future payments for exercise of the option to extend the lease period vis-à-vis the Israel Land Administration are not recognized as part of the relevant asset and liability, since they constitute conditioned long-term rent, which derives from the fair value of the land on the future dates of renewal of the lease agreement.
 Following the initial recognition, the asset is treated in accordance with the accounting policy that is customary in respect of that asset.